coderplex-org/moc-frontend/mahendra pamidi/journal.md

 >>>>>>> e904351e83c2e8734f8a12c51d272fe1a5563113
 =======

-# DAY 3:
+# 5/06:
 - Completed basic javascript in free code camp curriculum

-# DAY 4:
+# 6/06:
-- Completed shopping page and technical documentation project in fcc curriculum
+- Completed shopping page in fcc curriculum
 >>>>>>> 3755845e7febf9d5899d0262fd0a20848f38d650

+# 7/06
+- Completed technical documentation page in fcc curriculum

+# 12/06
+- Completed challenges of basic java script in fcc curriculum

+# 14/06
+- went through the info about es6 and started challenges in fcc curriculum